IBM-Bluemix-Docs/ComposeForElasticsearch/getting_started.md

 - [Backups](./dashboard-backups.html)
 - [Settings](./dashboard-settings.html)

-For information about the credentials you created for the application to connect to your service, see [Available Credentials](./connecting-bluemix-app.html#available-credentials).
+For information about the credentials you created for the application to connect to your service, see a list of the available [credentials](/docs/services/ComposeForElasticsearch/connecting-bluemix-app.html#credentials).

 [ibm_cloud_signup_url]: https://ibm.biz/compose-for-elasticsearch-signup